IlanIwumbwe/Ylva/readme.md

 - Piece square tables: A rudimentary nudge given to the engine to tell it which squares are often good for certain pieces.
 I used the values explained [here](https://www.chessprogramming.org/Simplified_Evaluation_Function).
 Since these tables are symmetric between the d and e files, only half the values are stored, and the square index is manipulated to be able to index a 32 element array.

 - [Quiescence search](https://www.chessprogramming.org/Quiescence_Search): Statically evaluating positions when depth == 0 is dangerous because if you capture a pawn with your queen on the next move, the evaluation will think this is a good move, but what if the move after that caputres the queen?
 Then you have actually blundered your queen.
 So at depth 0, we start a new search, which looks only at capture moves, and the final positions that get evaluated have no captures available.

-## UCI
-The following UCI commands have been implemented:

 ## Todos